Engineering Insights

 • Deadlocks — when two or more tasks wait indefinitely for each other’s resources.

-• Data corruption — when shared data is modified by multiple tasks without proper synchronization.
+• Data corruption — when multiple threads or tasks modify shared data without proper synchronization.

 Another essential aspect of ATM systems — and of complex systems in general — is modularity.
 This means the ability to decompose the system into independent, testable modules that interact through well-defined interfaces.
 Some languages, such as Rust, encourage modularity through constructs like crates.
 Others, such as C++, lack a native concept of modules altogether.